SilkRose/Pony/stories/an-ill-timed-railway-confession/an-ill-timed-railway-confession.md

 "What is it?
 I'm always here for you."

 Pinkie presses her handle down extra hard.
-"Rarity, I really really really really like you."
+"Rarity, I really really like you."

 I'm a little surprised, not expecting a confession at a time like this.
 "Pinkie, are you saying what I think you are?"

 I didn't need an answer though, I could see the blush on her face.
 She is rather cute with a blush.

-"Yes, I think you're so super duper pretty and I want to date you."
+"Yes, I think you're so super-duper pretty, and I want to date you."

 Now it's my turn to blush.